 Disclosure: This post contains affiliate links, which means we receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.

-Homeowners across America typically understand the significance of insuring one of the costliest purchases they may ever make.
+Homeowners across America typically understand the significance of having homeowners insurance.
 Renters, on the other hand, may not understand the importance and benefits of renters insurance.

 Some might view renters insurance as just another unnecessary expense each month.
 However, the added coverage you obtain from renters liability insurance and personal property coverage can save you a headache in the event of a theft, accident or environmental damage.

 Let’s take a look at what renters insurance is, what it does and doesn’t cover, plus how to get renters insurance coverage.

 “Renters insurance” is kind of a confusing name.
 As a renter, you don’t own the space you live in, so you don’t have the same responsibility or financial investment that a homeowner does.